 Learn from your peers who neglected their email lists and infrastructure and watched them go up in flames.
 Do the right things—before you have deliverability problems.

-In the course of doing our 2017 State of Email Deliverability research, we noticed an interesting pattern: Many of the technologies and behaviors that are known to improve deliverability are actually used at higher rates by brands that have been blacklisted in the past 12 months than by brands that haven’t been.
+In all of our research, we noticed an interesting pattern: Many of the technologies and behaviors that are known to improve deliverability are actually used at higher rates by brands that have been blocklisted than by brands that haven’t been.
 These behaviors include:

 - Using an email address verification service